• Skip to primary navigation

 Ooh, I couldn't wait to get to this all-important section: snacks and desserts. 🙂

 For snacks, my favorite thing to grab out of the fridge is either some real dill pickles (found in the produce section), or these savory fermented carrots which are just so, so tasty and crunchy.
-(My then toddler also agrees with me; they are so good, even at age 3!)
+(My whole family loves them, even my daughter when she was three!)

-Of course, you could also grab some fruit and yogurt for a more substantial snack, and something like this black raspberry yogurt bowl also makes an incredibly delicious snack or dessert.
+Of course, you could also grab some fruit and yogurt for a more substantial snack, and something like this blue smoothie or this black raspberry yogurt bowl also makes a refreshing snack or dessert.

 Oh and I should have mentioned this earlier on the topic of breakfast, but a slice of avocado toast on sourdough makes a truly great snack as well.
 Or nacho night with Greek yogurt instead of sour cream.
 (Don't tell, they'll probably never know the difference!)
 Tzatziki is also a classic Greek dip featuring yogurt; it's great with chopped veggies, crackers or pita slices.